johnosbb/NLP/Spacy/README.md

 ## Tokens

 A "token" is the smallest unit of text that can be processed and analyzed.
-Tokens are individual words or characters, or sometimes even subword units, into which a text is divided for various NLP tasks.
+Tokens are individual words or characters, or sometimes even sub-word units, into which a text is divided for various NLP tasks.
 Tokenization is the process of breaking down a text into these individual tokens.

 - Word Tokens: In most NLP applications, tokens are typically words.
 For example, in the sentence "I love natural language processing," the tokens are "I," "love," "natural," "language," and "processing."
 - Character Tokens: In some cases, especially in character-level NLP tasks or for languages without clear word boundaries, tokens can be individual characters.
 For example, the tokenization of "abc" would result in three character tokens: "a," "b," and "c."
-- Subword Tokens: In languages with complex morphology or for machine learning models that operate on subword units, tokenization can be done at the subword level.
+- Sub-word Tokens: In languages with complex morphology or for machine learning models that operate on sub-word units, tokenization can be done at the sub-word level.
 For example, in English, the word "unhappiness" might be tokenized into "un," "happi," and "ness."
 - Whitespace and Punctuation: Tokenization often involves splitting text based on whitespace (spaces, tabs, line breaks) and punctuation marks (e.g., periods, commas, hyphens).
 - Tokenization Rules: Tokenization can be language-specific, and the rules for splitting text into tokens may vary based on the language and the specific task.
 - Token Objects: In NLP libraries like spaCy, tokens are often represented as objects that include not only the text of the token but also various attributes, such as part-of-speech tags, lemma forms, and more.
 These attributes are useful for linguistic analysis and other NLP tasks.